adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 easier to regulate printers than authors and much more effective to quietly strangle publication than to risk high-profile trials.

-The failure of this approach should be a warning from history Today the printing presses of the advanced world are remarkably free.
+The failure of this approach should be a warning from history.
+Today the printing presses of the advanced world are remarkably free.
 Whatever laws might regulate the electronic media, it is the sacred right of the literati to put almost any kind of [smut][LINK 50 shades of grey or better] or